Perfect Day Trip to Nara

 Getting There

-From Kyoto: 45 minutes on the JR Nara Line or Kintetsu Railway From Osaka: 45-50 minutes on JR or Kintetsu
+From Kyoto: 35 minutes on the Kintetsu Limited Express, or 45 minutes on the JR Miyakoji Rapid From Osaka: 45-50 minutes on JR or Kintetsu

 Tip: Kintetsu arrives at a station closer to Nara Park; JR is covered by the Japan Rail Pass.